-At all events canvases, paints, brushes, aprons and welcome drinks are all set out ready for your arrival.
+At all events canvases, paints, brushes and aprons are all set out ready for your arrival.
 We were treated to neon vodka slushy cocktails and instruction from the lovely Tammy Pannall at our event.
 Our project for the evening: a colourful “Twilight Birds” painting.
 We were encouraged to leave our inhibitions at the door and were required to make a ‘binding’ Paint Nite Oath along the lines of “I will not say my painting sucks.
 I will have fun.
 I CAN paint.
 I AM an artist.”
 It sounds cheesy, but it’s all part of the entertainment.

 We were shown how to mix paint colours, blend them on the canvas, advised on brush type and stroke.
 But also encouraged to experiment, to add our own ideas, play with the colours and style.

 The end result was a dusting of masterpieces from some of the more talented participants, an off memo and totally awesome Minion painting and in my case lots of wonky birds and some dubious colour blending.
 As far as I can tell though, everybody genuinely had a brilliant time.